|

 2.

-What kind of desktop computers (brands) do you recommend?
-For desktops, we recommend Dell and Gateway.
-Sony makes decent desktops, but their computers are very entertainment-oriented and tend to have a lot of software clutter.
-HP desktops have greatly improved in the last year, so they are a good option, although we generally recommend against HP/Compaq hardware as a rule.
-We recommend against buying clones or store brands such as Enpower, PowerSpec, PC Club,
+For desktops, we recommend Dell and Lenovo.
+Some people prefer HP desktops although we generally recommend against HP hardware as a rule.
+We recommend against buying clones or store brands such as Enpower, PowerSpec, PC Club and others.

 Back To Top